2013-2019 Ford Escape: engines, fuel economy, 4WD system, pros and cons, problems

 Ford Escape 4WD system: The Escape AWD system is similar to what many modern compact SUVs have.
 It's a simple, light-weight on-road system, where the front wheels are always powered and the amount of torque sent to the rear wheels varies according to the road conditions.

-Owner reviews: Owner reviews are split: some owners are happy with their Escape, complimenting solid feel, handling, easy access and 2.0L power.
-Others advise to stay away, mentioning the number of recalls (2013, 2014) and various problems, mostly with the 1.6L engine, transmission and electrical.
+Owner reviews: Owner reviews are split: some owners are happy with their Escape, complimenting the solid feel, handling, easy access and power of the 2.0L engine.
+Others advise staying away, mentioning the number of recalls (2013, 2014) and various problems, mostly with the 1.6L engine, transmission and electrical.

 Pros: Sporty looks, solid feel, easy access, competent handling, modern, upscale interior, strong 2.0L EcoBoost engine.

-Cons: Questionable reliability, lack of storage places in the front, cramped engine compartment, 1.6L engine feels a bit underpowered.
+Cons: problems in early models, lack of storage places in the front, 1.6L engine feels a bit underpowered.

 The recall 14S17 addressed the problem with the wiring harness in the 2.0L GTDI engine of the 2013-2014 Escape that can cause various driveability problems including stalling.
 Check for recalls at the NHTSA website.